 I also see a flurry of business activity!
-It has been just over a year since the pandemic started and I think we are all ready to see it leave.
 I know that a lot of companies are hiring, have open positions, or are in the process of training those new employees.
 The cost of turnover in staffing can be substantial.
 In addition to making sure you hire the correct person, having a strong onboarding process will be key in retaining that talent, and keeping costs down.
 Your onboarding process should be a living, changing process.
 Integrating new employees into your organization the correct way will increase employee engagement.

 Challenges you can overcome: